WMD-group/MacroDensity/README.md

 ```
 python OnSitePotential.py
 ```
-or altenatively, imported into another script via:
+or alternatively, imported into another script via:

 ```
 import macrodensity as md
 md.plot_on_site_potential(species='O',sample_cube=[5,5,5],potential_file='LOCPOT',coordinate_file='POSCAR')
 ```

 The result is a histogram plot using Matplotlib.
-If you prefer data ouput simply edit the final lines of the script.
+If you prefer data output simply edit the final lines of the script.

 ### PlaneField.py
 ------------

-This plots the countour lines of the iso-surface of an electric field in an arbitrary plane as defined in the preamble part of the file.
+This plots the contour lines of the isosurface of an electric field in an arbitrary plane as defined in the preamble part of the file.

 ```
 a_point = [0, 0, 0]